Telcred/blink/README.md

 ## Credits
 __Content__
-- The inspiration for the project was taken from...

 - The backgorund image is from: [vecteezy](https://static.vecteezy.com/ti/gratis-vektor/p1/3013055-frihand-varldskarta-skiss-pa-vit-bakgrund-vector.jpg)

-- Thank you to Telcred for help with "async" and "await" function.
+- Thank you to engineers at Telcred for explaining JavaScript "async" and "await".

+- I also used W3schools thorughout the project.